wp-media/wp-rocket/docs/perf.md

+---
+description: Learn how to do WordPress background processing at scale by tuning the Action Scheduler job queue's default WP Cron runner.
+---
 # Performance Tuning

 Action Scheduler's default processing is designed to work reliably across all different hosting environments.
 In order to achieve that, the default processing thresholds are very conservative.